 On March 12th, the Aspen Institute released a report by their National Commission on Social, Emotional, and Academic Development: The Practice Base For How We Learn: Supporting Students’ Social, Emotional, and Academic Development(SEL)

-“As with traditional subject areas, social and emotional abilities can be taught with a scope and sequence and with dedicated time and space in the curriculum.
+From the report: “As with traditional subject areas, social and emotional abilities can be taught with a scope and sequence and with dedicated time and space in the curriculum.
 However, explicit instruction does not mean teacher-led lectures.
 Instead, it involves creative and engaging learning experiences such as role-playing, story writing, interactive discussions, and problem-solving real situations in the classroom or school environment."

 In an education world of stress, test, and the threat of shooters, who can argue against the need for Social Emotional Learning (SEL)?
 Realistically, though, how many schools can afford to train and implement SEL?
 How long will it take to teach emotions or empathy with teachers already overworked and many classrooms overpopulated?
 Obviously, the old-school factory needs a heart, but you can’t plug emotional fixes into a learning culture that has drained every last drop of authentic SEL out of the kids and the culture combined and expect results.